 I love this.
-I write about productivity and about the importance of making the most of your time, but the idea of quality “nothing” time is just as crucial as productive time.
+I’m big on making the most of my time, but the idea of quality “nothing” time is just as crucial.
 In fact, I think the two go together.
-When you work hard, relaxing is all the more enjoyable.
+When I work hard, relaxing is sweet.

 As I’ve gotten older, I’ve grown to appreciate truly quality down time.
 I don’t do this perfectly, but I’ve learned it really is so important to STOP.
 To just relax.
 To just be.
 To not always produce.

-But of all people, we need to go out of our way for some quality down time.
 If we don’t, we burn out, plain and simple.
-And if we burn out, anything from the trivial to the serious could happen — the house could really go by the wayside, making it that much harder to clean in the end.
-Or much worse, we could end up risking our health.
-At the very least, our home stops being a haven, both for us and for everyone who lives with us.
+And if we burn out, anything from the trivial to the serious could happen—the house could really go by the wayside, making it that much harder to clean.
+Or, we could end up risking our health.
+At the very least, our home stops being a place of rest, and our work stops being something we love.

-The key is, our downtime needs to be quality – and by that, I mean unproductive.
+The key to downtime is quality—and by that, I mean unproductive.
 I mean, it needs to be truly downtime.
-Sure, you can happen to get something done when you’re resting.
-But the goal of your downtime shouldn’t be productivity, because your wheels will continue to spin when they should be getting serviced.
+The goal of your downtime shouldn’t be to get something done, because your wheels will continue to spin when they should be getting serviced.